- Why do I need to use two-factor authentication?

 - What do I do if I get a notification from Duo that I did not request?

-- I replaced the phone I enrolled in Duo.
-What should I do now?
+- I replaced the phone I enrolled in Duo, can I change my devices after I enroll?

 - My account is locked out.
 What should I do?

-- My iOS mobile device is running iOS 4.3 (or lower) and I am unable to install the Duo Mobile application from the App Store.
+- I am unable to install the Duo Mobile app from the App store.
 What do I do?

 Why do I need to use two-factor authentication?

+Two-factor authentication, simply means you will be asked to take a second action to verify your identity when you log into a protected system.
 Two-factor authentication provides extra protection for the sensitive information our systems contain in case you are a victim of phishing or hacking.
-If someone steals your credentials and tries to access your account, your user name and password will not be sufficient to log in.
+If someone steals your credentials and tries to access your account, your username and password will not be sufficient to log in.
 The thief will also need to have access to your device to complete the log in process.
-If someone else tries to log in to your account, you will be notified on your device and you can deny them access instantaneously.
+If someone else tries to log in to your account, you will be notified on your device and you can deny them access instantly.